corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/zone-service.md

 ## Running the Zone Service

-The Zone Service can either be configured with a configuration file and can be run via the command-line:
+The Zone Service can be configured with a configuration file and can be run via the command-line:

 ```bash
 java -jar zone.jar -f zone.conf